Topazoo/Motion-Tracking/README.md

 # Class to Read Concurrent Optical Mouse Movements

 ## Overview:
-The USB_Mouse class allows the the user to read data from a physically attached USB mouse.
+The USB_Mouse class allows the the user to read data from physically attached USB mice.

 ## Requirements:
 ###	Python 2.7: